superwangnan/Tutorials/tutorials/webide-api-hub/webide-api-hub.md

 ---

-[ACCORDION-BEGIN [Step 1: ](Open SAP Web IDE Full Stack)] Make sure you have the SAP Web IDE Full-Stack open.
+[ACCORDION-BEGIN [Step 1: ](Open SAP Web IDE Full Stack)] Make sure you have the SAP Web IDE Full-Stack open (please use this [link](https://webidecp-labhjyi7np.dispatcher.cn1.hana.ondemand.com) and find your username/password on the table).

 ![sap web ide multi-cloud service](1.png)